MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-driver.md

 1. Update the **SourceDisksFiles** and **CopyFiles** sections to reflect all the firmware files.
 To see an example, see [DockFirmwareUpdate.inx](https://github.com/Microsoft/CFU/blob/master/Host/ComponentizedPackageExample/DockFWUpdate/DockFirmwareUpdate.inx)

+  > [!NOTE]
-    **Note** When the package(s) gets installed, the OS replaces the `%13%` with the full path to the files before creating the registry values.
+  > When the package(s) gets installed, the OS replaces the `%13%` with the full path to the files before creating the registry values.
 Thus, the driver able to enumerate the registry and identify all the firmware image and offer files.

 1. Specify device capabilities in the INF.

   The sample driver provides a way to customize the driver behavior to optimize for certain scenarios.
 Those settings are controlled through registry settings, described [Configure device capabilities in the registry](#configure-device-capabilities-in-the-registry).

   For example, the sample driver requires information about the underlying bus protocol to which the device is connected.
 The protocol can be specified through registry settings.

   For the multiple package approach, device capabilities is specified in the device specific firmware file, and for a monolith package approach it is specified in the main INF file for the package.

 ### 3 Configure the diagnostic capabilities